Antiphonary of St. Peter

 Monastery of St. Peter, Salzburg (Austria) – Around 1020

-Equipped with 70 golden miniatures, dressed in 12 masterful ivory plates: a magnificent treasure of Ottonian illumination in every respect
+70 golden miniatures and texts from the New Testament in an exquisite robe of 12 masterful ivory plates: a magnificent treasure of Ottonian illumination in every respect

 Experience More